 In this spirit, we provide opportunities for residential students to consider community needs, partner with service agencies, and participate in a range of activities.

 We encourage students to use their unique skills, talents, and interests to practice civic engagement: "Working to make a difference in the civic life of our communities and developing a combination of knowledge, skills, values and motivation to make that difference" (Erlich, 2000, p.6).

 Erlich, T. (2000).
 Civil Responsibility and Higher Education.
 (1 ed., p. vi).
 Westport, CT: American Council of Education and The Oryx Press.
 University of Delaware. (n.d.).
 University mission statement.
 Retrieved from udel.edu/aboutus.

 Residence Life and Housing Alternative Break (RLHAB) provides the opportunity for students to visit different cities and participate in service that helps families and communities in need.
 RLHAB participants volunteer at different service sites throughout the year leading up to their week-long spring break service experience.

-Every Residence Hall has a Complex Community Council (CCC) which is a student governing board that works to create fun and exciting experiences and atmospheres in our halls.
-On CCC, there is a leadership position dedicated to Service.
+Every Residence Hall has a Community Council (CC), which is a student governing board that works to create fun and exciting experiences and atmospheres in our halls.
+Each CC has leadership positions dedicated to Service.
 This Service Chair is a position for students who wish to assume leadership roles to create community service and awareness experiences for the residents of their complex.

 Service Teams assist in the ongoing implementation of their complex’s Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their complex.
 For more information about a Service Chair position or serving on the Service Committee, contact your Residence Hall Coordinator.

 Weekly service in first-year residence halls provides students the opportunity to connect with local service agencies and create projects based on community need.
 Every partnership is unique and provides students an avenue to contribute to their local community.